Llanos: Flora

 During the rainy season from May to October, parts of the Llanos can flood up to a meter.
-This turns some savannass and grasslands into temporary wetlands, comparable to the Pantanal of central South America.
+This turns some savannas and grasslands into temporary wetlands, comparable to the Pantanal of central South America.
 This flooding also creates habitat for water birds and other wildlife.
 These seasonally flooded grasslands and savannas, known as llano bajo, typically have richer soils.
 They are characterized by the grass Paspalum fasciculatum.
 Trees include the palm Copernicia tectorum and gallery forest species.

 Gallery forests include evergreen seasonally flooded forests, and semi-deciduous forests on higher ground.
 Morichales are seasonally flooded forests characterized by the moriche palm (Mauritia flexuosa).
 Vegas are seasonally flooded evergreen forests found along the Orinoco and its tributaries.
-Trees form a canopy 8 to 20 meters high, and include Inga spp., Combretum frangulifolium, Gustavia augusta, Pterocarpus sp., Etaballia dubia, Spondias mombin, and Copaifera pubiflora.
+Trees form a canopy 8 to 20 meters high, and include Inga spp., Combretum frangulifolium, Gustavia augusta, Pterocarpus sp., Pterocarpus dubius, Spondias mombin, and Copaifera pubiflora.

 Semi-deciduous forests occur above flood level, and form a canopy 12 to 15 meters high.
 Common trees include Tabebuia billbergii, Godmania aesculifolia, Cassia moschata, Spondias mombin, Copaifera pubiflora, Bourreria cumanensis, Cordia spp., Bursera simaruba, Cochlospermum vitifolium, Hura crepitans, and Acacia glomerosa.

 "Matorrales" are deciduous and semi-deciduous shrublands 5 to 8 meters high which cover large areas in the central Venezuelan llanos, and may be a form of secondary vegetation in areas that were formerly dry deciduous forest.
 Typical shrubs are Bourreria cumanensis, Randia aculeata, Godmania aesculifolia, Pereskia guamacho, Prosopis spp., Xylosma benthamii, Erytroxylum sp., and Cereus hexagonus.